-I tried several before I figured out how to deep clean an oven the easy way?
+Once I find one that works well, I usually write about it and put it on my Cleaning page.
+Needless to say, I tried several methods before I figured out how to deep clean my oven the easy way.

 Unless you never use your oven, there’ll come a time when it’s a nasty mess of caked-on baked-on grease and gunk.
 The glass window will be so grimy you won’t be able to see through it well enough to check on your Tater Tot Casserole.

 If it’s bad enough, it might even smoke a little when you bake on higher heats.
-That’s how you know it’s time to deep clean your oven!
+Smoke billowing out of your oven definitely means it’s time for a good deep cleaning!

-My oven gets gunky fast.
-I do a lot of Oven Bacon and I like to broil my Steaks when it gets too cold outside to use the grill.
+My oven gets gunky fast because I do a lot of Oven Bacon and I like to broil my Steaks when it gets too cold outside to use the grill.
 You can probably imagine all the grease splattering around in there.

 Start by gathering all of your supplies and setting them out on the counter so you don’t have to keep running back and forth to get what you need.

 - Nylon Scraper